 A TXOP is obtained after a STA transmitting an initial frame successfully receives a response frame.
 If the

-initial frame is a non-HT or non-HT duplicate RTS frame with the Individual/Group bit of the TA set to one and the TXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT set to Dynamic, the bandwidth indicated in the CH_BANDWIDTH_IN_NON_HT parameter in RXVECTOR of the response CTS frame is the
+initial frame is a non-HT or non-HT duplicate RTS frame with the TA set to a Signaling TA and the TXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT set to Dynamic, the bandwidth indicated in the CH_BANDWIDTH_IN_NON_HT parameter in RXVECTOR of the response CTS frame is the

 bandwidth obtained for the TXOP.
 In all other cases, the bandwidth indicated in the CH_BANDWIDTH parameter in TXVECTOR of the initial frame is the bandwidth obtained for the TXOP.
 When a TXOP is obtained for a bandwidth that is greater than 20MHz by non-HT duplicate frame exchange, the TXOP holder